-Here is a Paleo oatmeal raisin cookies recipe to help you live a Paleo lifestyle and still enjoy delicious food with almond flour, coconut flour, flax meal, and honey.
-This cookie recipe is chewy, soft and healthy.
+Here is a Paleo oatmeal cookies recipe with raisins to help you live a Paleo lifestyle and still enjoy delicious food with almond flour, coconut flour, flax meal, and honey.
+This cookie recipe is chewy, soft, and healthy.
 I eat them for snacks and desserts all the time!

 It can be a real challenge to live a Paleo and grain-free lifestyle and still enjoy delicious food.
 Well, we are going to make it a little bit easier for you here because we have a delicious Paleo cookie recipe for you.
 This recipe is made with dates.
 These cookies are soft and chewy, just like they should be.

 The cookies use a mixture of almond flour, coconut flour, flax meal, and honey to sweeten naturally.
 I love mixing the different flours together because then you can't taste any one flour and it makes a really good texture.

 These cookies are sweetened with dates and honey, so they are much healthier than regular oatmeal cookies.
 I also think you will be surprised by how close the texture is to "real" oatmeal cookies.

 One of the best things about cookies is portion control so you know exactly how many cookies you've eaten.
 They are also great for kids because they can grab them and go.
 These are also healthy enough that you may even want to have one with your breakfast or for a snack.

 Tips and Tricks

 - You could add in some nuts if you like, such as walnuts or pecans.